 Smoky Air isn’t Just Bad for You, It Harms Your Vehicle as Well

-While Canada is experiencing a lower than average number of wildfires this year, the hundreds of wildfires that are currently raging across the west coast of the United States are contributing to the worst air quality seen in decades.
-With cities like Portland, Seattle, and San Francisco having the worst air quality of anywhere in the world.
-Despite Canada’s low number of wildfires, air quality across Alberta, British Columbia and Saskatchewan is continuing to decline as the fires continue to burn.
+Calgary is once again facing poor air quality as a result of the hundreds of wildfires currently raging across Western Canada and the Pacific Northwest.
+Unfortunately this isn’t anything new for Calgarians as last year saw one of the worst wildfire seasons for the western U.S. in recent history, that resulted in a blanket of smoke covering Western Canada.
+Air quality across Alberta is continuing to decline as the fires continue to burn.
 Breathing in too much wildfire smoke can make anyone sick, but is particularly damaging to high risk groups such as the elderly or anyone with respiratory issues.

 Protecting Yourself at Home